jeetgoyal80/PrivacyGuard_chrome_extension/README.md

 - Click the "Load unpacked" button

-- Select the 'Privacy-extension with rest api' folder generated in the previous step
+- Select the 'Privacy-extension with rest api' folder.

 - The extension icon should now appear in your Chrome toolbar